prjemian/hklpy2/docs/source/api/diffract.rst

   :class:`~hklpy2.diffract.DiffractometerBase()`, adding a variety of positioners as ophyd Components.
-In an instance of that subclass, user sets :attr:`~hklpy2.diffract.DiffractometerBase.backend_solver` by calling :func:`~hklpy2.misc.get_solver` and defines which Components are to be used as pseudos, reals, and extras.
+In an instance of that subclass, user sets :attr:`~hklpy2.diffract.DiffractometerBase.backend_solver` by calling :func:`~hklpy2.misc.solver_factory`.
+In this call, the user specifies the solver, the geometry, and defines which Components (of the diffractometer) are to be used as pseudos, reals, and extras.
 The backend implements :meth:`~hklpy2.backends.base.SolverBase.forward`, :meth:`~hklpy2.backends.base.SolverBase.inverse`, and all related support, for